CODEBRV/autoclicker/README.md

-An Auto clicker for automated gaming
+A Auto clicker for automated gaming